Skip to main content

 Resolve 409s when a charger write is already in flight.

-The mirrored push pattern on HVAC.
+The mirrored command pattern on a thermostat.

 Canonical actions